vitejs/vite/docs/guide/philosophy.md

 Vite has been focused on performance since its [origins](./why.md).
 Its dev server architecture allows HMR that stays fast as projects scale.
 Vite uses native tools like [esbuild](https://esbuild.github.io/) and [SWC](https://github.com/vitejs/vite-plugin-react-swc) to implement intensive tasks but keeps the rest of the code in JS to balance speed with flexibility.
 When needed, framework plugins will tap into [Babel](https://babeljs.io/) to compile user code.
 And during build time Vite currently uses [Rollup](https://rollupjs.org/) where bundling size and having access to a wide ecosystem of plugins are more important than raw speed.
 Vite will continue to evolve internally, using new libraries as they appear to improve DX while keeping its API stable.

-## Building Frameworks on top of Vite
+## Building Frameworks on Top of Vite

 Although Vite can be used by users directly, it shines as a tool to create frameworks.
 Vite core is framework agnostic, but there are polished plugins for each UI framework.
 Its [JS API](./api-javascript.md) allows App Framework authors to use Vite features to create tailored experiences for their users.
 Vite includes support for [SSR primitives](./ssr.md), usually present in higher-level tools but fundamental to building modern web frameworks.
 And Vite plugins complete the picture by offering a way to share between frameworks.
 Vite is also a great fit when paired with [Backend frameworks](./backend-integration.md) like [Ruby](https://vite-ruby.netlify.app/) and [Laravel](https://laravel.com/docs/10.x/vite).